manuX28-K/DIY-IR-Emitter/README.md

 [Poor range on IR Transmitters](https://www.reddit.com/r/AskElectronics/comments/183mhh6/increase_voltage_power_for_ir_led_powered_by_33v/)

 ## Thank you for giving us Bruce 🐬✨️
-@bmorcelli thank you for your amazing work on bruce firmware 🤍
+@bmorcelli - thank you for your amazing work on the bruce firmware 🤍